 Monster advancement is less predictable and even more complicated than in FFLI, definitely a downside in my mind.
 They were probably trying to prevent you from getting a supermonster in world 1 again, which I can respect, but it made the system so much more frustrating and opaque even though Humans and Mutants became more transparent!
 AMuseum has a handy online tool that will limit any uncomfortable surprises.

 The new Robot class is simple enough to understand.
 Their stats are based entirely on what items are equipped in their seven equipment slots (the last slot is taken up by an ability that makes them immune to Sleep and Charm).
-Robots gain different stats from each available item, like Agility for light weapons or Strength for heavy weapons.
+Robots outright gain stats from each piece of equipment, like Agility for light weapons or Strength for heavy weapons.
 Weapons in FFL normally increase your range of damage, not your Strength or Agility, but for Robots they do both!
 Even if the item normally gives stat ups, like armour, Robots don’t necessarily get the same a Human or Mutant would, often to your benefit.
 Because of this feature, Robots can stack identical, cheap items of armour to get huge defence boosts.
-Where Humans or Mutants would only gain a small amount of defence from a Bronze Gauntlet, Robots will gain the same boost they would have gotten from a Bronze Breastplate, at a fraction of the cost.
+Where Humans or Mutants would only gain a small amount of defence from a Bronze Gauntlet, Robots will gain the same boost they would have gotten from a Bronze Breastplate at a fraction of the cost.
 Robots can quickly outclass the others if only you have the cash to pay for it.